Wild Planet: In popular culture

 Film director Gus Van Sant referred to the song "Private Idaho" in the title of his 1991 film My Own Private Idaho and thanked the band in the film's credits, although he did not seek approval from the band to use it.

+On Season 18 of the reality show RuPaul’s Drag Race, contestant Jane Don't paid homage to the album and Kate Pierson, in the runway category "80s Ladies", on episode 8 "Snatch Game of Love: Island Edition".

+Don't received praise for her challenge and runway presentation from the judges panel and from the band, especially Pierson.